skellis46/slipbox/improvisation and the threshold of the self.md

 Rosemary describes this return as 'refinding your edge', and I recognise it as a return to a skin-contained body: 'I'm in this skin [...]
 I'm aware of a boundary, a rather superficial boundary between interior and exterior' (Ellis, 19 May 2026).

-The difference between deep sensory improvising and the disappearance of the organiser is stark even if the entry into being _all body_ is slippery and nigh impossible to pinpoint.
+The difference between deep sensory improvising and being danced is stark even if the entry into being _all body_ is slippery and nigh impossible to pinpoint.
 Furthermore, my experiential hunch is that I oscillate between the two kinds of dancing.
 These are both clear phenomenological properties of these two experiences of deep dancing.
-First is that the experience of dancing without an organiser only becomes clear once that organiser returns.
+First is that the experience of dancing without an organiser – being danced – only becomes clear once that organiser returns.
 Second is that the sense of an _I_ is oscillating between being and not being.
 In one conversation with Katye, I describe this oscillation as being 'up and over the threshold and down and over', with the line becoming 'much much grey or slippery' (Ellis, 14 February 2024 pm; conversation 11 of 13).

 ### Ending / Return to ordinary life.

-Because the improvisations were timed and ended with an alarm, the return to ordinary life could happen from either deep sensory dancing or dancing without an organiser.
+Because the improvisations were timed and ended with an alarm, the return to ordinary life could happen from either deep sensory dancing or being danced.
 The harshness and potential discombobulation of the ending would depend on which kind of dancing experience was interrupted.
 As Katye observes, 'it's clear, like there's a reorienting that goes on and there's a kind of coming back that's happening' (Coe, 9 February 2024 pm; conversation 8 of 13).

 ## Analysis